vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 199
 6: ... and thus stars and even the moon, which is just reflected sunlight
-7: Modern lighting like fluorescent and LED sources rely on manipulating energy levels of electrons within atoms and crys- tals.
+7: Modern lighting like fluorescent and LED sources rely on manipulating energy levels of electrons within atoms and crystals.
 8: Recall that temperature in Kelvin is the temperature in Celsius plus 273 (273.15, technically).
-9: The Stefan-Boltzmann constant is actu- ally a witch's brew of more fundamental constants h (Planck's constant), c (speed of light), and KB (the Boltzmann constant) as
+9: The Stefan-Boltzmann constant is actually a witch's brew of more fundamental constants h (Planck's constant), c (speed of light), and KB (the Boltzmann constant) as
 2π5k/(15c2h3).
 σ =
 10: The term blackbody effectively means a perfect emitter and absorber of thermal radiation.